leobauza/react-ssr/BLOGPOST.md

 webpack.config.js
 ```

-The project dependencies are these:
+The project dependencies are these (the best way to get these is to clone [the repo](https://github.com/leobauza/react-ssr/tree/react-ssr-wo-webpack)):

 ```json
 "dependencies": {